RHS Growing Guides

 Choosing

-For consistent crops of tasty, high-quality leeks, it’s best to choose F1 hybrid varieties, and if you’ve had leek rust on your plot in the past, then select resistant varieties.
-Look too for varieties with an RHS Award of Garden Merit (AGM), which shows they performed well in trials – see our list of AGM fruit and veg for RHS-recommended varieties of leeks and many other crops.
+For consistent crops of tasty, high-quality leeks, look for varieties with an RHS Award of Garden Merit (AGM), which shows they performed well in trials – see our list of AGM fruit and veg (135kB pdf) and our Recommended Varieties, below.
+For further inspiration, visit the veg plots at the RHS gardens – you’ll find leeks and many other crops, so you can see how they’re grown, compare the varieties and pick up useful tips.

 What and where to buy

 Leek seeds are widely available in garden centres and from online seed suppliers.
-Young plants may also be available in spring and early summer, from similar sources, although the choice of varieties will be much more limited.
+Young plants may also be available in spring and early summer, although the choice of varieties will be more limited.

 Recommended Varieties